dkurth/timelapse/README.md

-# Timelapse Creator
+# timelapse

 This is a command meant to be used with [dk](https://github.com/dkurth/dk).
+It creates a timelapse video from a directory of jpg files.

 ## Usage